iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > \*\*\*\*\*\* Behaves normally when offline, however data is discarded.
 It would be easy to lose data accidentally.
 App should report an error when offline. \*\*\*\*\*\* Easy to use, except some questions are can be hidden by the keyboard.
 Cannot access menu without creating account.
 Very hard to find in Android Playstore.
 Can't edit user data to correct mistakes, nor review it.
 Code could be open source.<br> :date: __2020-08-26 09:37:02__

-> Doesn't seem to work properly nor open correctly.
-Hence I'm not using it very often.
-Then when open it there is always long questionnaire.
-Never just symptoms and go as I had expected.<br> :date: __2020-08-15 08:39:50__

-> Was great at first.
-Now it will not let me provide my symptoms as I do not know my blood type and it wants to know that before I can do anything.<br> :date: __2020-08-14 17:55:46__

 #### 1-star reviews